GLEN Collaborations

 Current Collaborations

-This collaboration is a writing group composed of GLEN members who are blogging regularly.
-The group meets bi-weekly, shares writing, and is evolving practices for support and critique that will amplify everyone’s work.
-The group supports the blog on this site.
+This collaboration is a writing group composed of GLEN members who want to write together and share work in progress.
+The group meets bi-weekly, writes to simple prompts,l shares writing, and is evolving practices for support and critique that will amplify everyone’s work.

 Leading As Sacred Practice Continuum